Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Introduction

 Control of lower relative deviations of $\wh \Sigma_n$ with respect to $\Sigma$ can be expressed in terms of lower-tail bounds, of the form

 where $t, \delta \in (0, 1)$.
 Sub-Gaussian tail bounds for $\lamin( \wt \Sigma_n)$, of the form~\eqref{eq:tail-bound-lamin} with

 for some constants $c, C$ depending on $P_X$, as well as similar bounds for the largest eigenvalue $\lamax ( \wt \Sigma_n)$, can be obtained under the (strong) assumption that $X$ is sub-Gaussian (see, \eg, \cite{vershynin2012introduction}).
-Remarkably, it has been shown by \cite{oliveira2016covariance,koltchinskii2015smallest} that such bounds can be obtained for the \emph{smallest} eigenvalue under much weaker assumptions on $X$, namely bounded fourth moments of the linear marginals of $X$.
+Remarkably, it is shown in \cite{oliveira2016covariance,koltchinskii2015smallest} that such bounds can be obtained for the \emph{smallest} eigenvalue under much weaker assumptions on $X$, namely bounded fourth moments of linear marginals of $X$.

-While sub-Gaussian bounds show that the sample covariance matrix $\wh \Sigma_n$ is close to its empirical counterpart $\Sigma$ with high probability, they do not suffice to control negative moments of $\lamin (\wt \Sigma_n)$.
-Indeed, such bounds ``saturate'', in the sense that $\delta = \delta (t)$ does not tend to $0$ as $t \to 0$; in other words, they provide no nonvacuous guarantee~\eqref{eq:tail-bound-lamin} with $t = t (\delta) > 0$ as the confidence level $1-\delta$ tends to~$1$.
+While sub-Gaussian bounds provide a precise control of deviations~\eqref{eq:tail-bound-lamin} for $t \in (c, 1 - C \sqrt{d/n})$ (for some constants $c, C$), they do not suffice to control moments of $\lamin (\wt \Sigma_n)^{-1}$.
+Indeed, such bounds ``saturate'' in the sense that $\delta = \delta (t)$ does not tend to $0$ as $t \to 0$; in other words, they provide no nonvacuous guarantee~\eqref{eq:tail-bound-lamin} with $t > 0$ as the confidence level $1-\delta$ tends to~$1$.
 This prevents one from integrating such tail bounds and deduce a control of moments of the form~\eqref{eq:neg-moments}.
-In Section~\ref{sec:small-ball-bounds}, we complement the sub-Gaussian tail bounds by non-asymptotic large deviation bounds~\eqref{eq:tail-bound-lamin} with $\delta = \exp ( - n \psi (t) )$ valid for all $t \in (0, c)$ for $n \geq C d$, where the rate $\psi (t)$ tends to $+ \infty$ as $t \to 0$.
+In fact, the covariance matrix of a sub-Gaussian matrix can be singular with positive probability (exponentially small in $n$), for instance for matrices with independent Bernoulli entries; in order to ensure invertibility at all confidence levels, different regularity assumptions are required.
+In Section~\ref{sec:small-ball-bounds}, we complement the sub-Gaussian tail bounds by a study of non-asymptotic large deviation bounds~\eqref{eq:tail-bound-lamin} with $\delta = \exp ( - n \psi (t) )$ for small values of $t$, namely $t \in (0, c)$.